eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 https://taskman.eionet.europa.eu/issues/80505

-- 1.1 The size of the banner appears not to have changed (much if at all).
+OK? - 1.1 The size of the banner appears not to have changed (much if at all).
 I think it can shrink by about 30% more.

-- 2.1 I would suggest making the search box just large enough to contain the word "Search".
+OK? - 2.1 I would suggest making the search box just large enough to contain the word "Search".
 Other than that its ok for m, unless Sanja or Henrik have comments.

-- Looking at the news box it strikes me that there is a problem with long titles.
-Therefore I would like to raise a new question:

-    - 3.4.
-Is there a way to allow a "short version" of each news article to be shown in the box, with the longer version displayed on the news listing (i.e. http://demo-insitu.eea.europa.eu/news) and on individual news items (e.g. http://demo-insitu.eea.europa.eu/news/copernicus-and-in-situ-hand-in-hand-for-europes-environment-1).

 - Concerning the news listing page: http://demo-insitu.eea.europa.eu/news